Transition from IAS 17 to IFRS 16

 --

 Are you tired of the constant stream of IFRS updates?
 I know it's tough!
 That's why I created Reporting Period – a once-a-month summary for professional accountants.
 It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-It's free, with no spam, and you can unsubscribe with just one click.
-Ready to give it a try?
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 Adjustments for business combinations

 Prior to IFRS 16, IFRS 3 mandated the recognition of favourable or unfavourable terms of operating leases acquired in a business combination as distinct assets or liabilities.
-With the transition to IFRS 16, these assets or liabilities should be derecognised, adjusting the carrying amount of the right-of-use asset accordingly (IFRS 16.C19).
+With the transition to IFRS 16, these assets or liabilities had to be derecognised, adjusting the carrying amount of the right-of-use asset accordingly (IFRS 16.C19).

 More about IFRS 16